servo-cam/documentation/docs/source/addons.rst

 **GPU detection issues**

 The software can run on both GPU and CPU.
 In the absence of a suitable GPU, all calculations will be performed on the CPU.
-If the graphics card with GPU is not detected by the software, make sure that it is compatible with Tensor Flow and that the appropriate CUDA libraries are installed in the operating system (details of installing CUDA libraries can be found on the NVidia website).
+If the graphics card with GPU is not detected by the software, make sure that it is compatible with Tensor Flow and that the appropriate CUDA libraries are installed in the operating system (details of installing CUDA libraries can be found on the Nvidia website or in the tutorials available on web).

 **The servo does not respond well to control commands**